![]() |

 - Splitting cobordism spectra.
 Slides for an invited talk at Tsinghua University about my work on higher chromatic Thom spectra.
 Last update: August 2020.

 - The Balmer spectra of spectral stacks.
 Proves that the Balmer spectrum of nice spectral algebraic stacks separates into a “homotopy-theoretic” part and an “algebro-geometric” part.
-Last update: May 2020.
+Writing a more detailed note, so I’ve temporarily taken this link down.

 - The Bogmolov-Tian-Todorov theorem, notes on the Bogomolov-Tian-Todorov theorem in characteristic zero and characteristic p.
-Proves a generalization of this theorem to the noncommutative setting (in arbitrary characteristic), as the formality of a certain dg-Lie algebra.
-Last update: June 2020.
+Writing a more detailed note, so I’ve temporarily taken this link down.

 - The nonabelian Hodge correspondence, notes for a talk given for CORONAGS (Corona Outbreak-Response Omnipresent (Noncommutative) Algebraic Geometry Seminar).
 I’ve got slides, which contain more information than the notes.
 Last update: March 2020.